YINI-lang/YINI-spec/RATIONALE.md

 ### A.1.
 Why was YINI created?
 The motivation for YINI arose during another (personal) project, where a configuration format was needed in the spirit of INI — but with a well-defined specification (something INI lacks) and a few modern features.

 None of the existing configuration formats truly seemed to fit the spirit or requirements of that (personal hobby) project.
-INI was too limited.
+For the needs and wishes of this project — INI felt sometime too limited.
 YAML seemed too flexible and ambiguous.
 JSON's types and structure are fairly close but JSON felt too noisy and strict.
 TOML is quite solid, but ultimately felt a bit too verbose and noisy.

 YINI was born from the desire for a configuration format that is:
 - **Simple** enough for humans to edit without friction.